notadeejay/rbc-training/data/Week 3 Day 1/03__CSS Transitions__Reading.md

 When the value of a CSS property changes, such as the text colour on hover, we can use CSS **transitions** to animate how the property will change.
 We customize CSS transitions with four different properties.

 ### transition-property

 The `transition-property` is which property we are going animate during our transition.
+When this property is changed, the transition is **triggered**.
+We can transition an element in two main ways, one is using the **hover** psuedo selector, and changing the property when the element is hovered over.
+The second is done using JavaScript, which we will get to later on in this course.

 ```css
   div {